konsulting/porter/README.md

 ### Working on the cli (composer/npm etc.)
  - `porter php {version?}` - enter the php cli container for the project, run in project dir, or set version.
- - `porter node` - run in project dir
+ - `porter node` - enter the cli for node container, run in project dir
+ - `porter mysql` - enter mysql container using mysql cli
+ - `porter redis` - enter the redis container in redis-cli

+### Enable/disable Mysql (5.7) and Redis

+Both are enabled by default.
+Port localhost:13306 for mysql and localhost:16379 for redis to connect from the host machine.

+ - `porter mysql:on`
+ - `porter mysql:off`
+ - `porter redis:on`
+ - `porter redis:off`